The-Ossuary/bookish-waffle/README.md

 All code, lore, documentation, and creative materials in this repository are the exclusive intellectual property of The-Ossuary.

-See [License.md](code/License.md)in code folder on main for full terms.
+See [License.md](code/License.md) in code folder on main for full terms.

 For sale inquiries or to request access for review, contact: the.ossuary.xyz@gmail.com